pablodecm/paper-inferno/paper/paper.md

 Because the relation between the parameters of the model and the data is only available via forward simulation, most likelihood-free inference algorithms tend to be computationally expensive due to the need of repeated simulations required to cover the parameter space.
-Furthermore, when data is high-dimensional, likelihood-free inference can rapidly become inefficient, so low-dimensional summary statistics
+Furthermore, when data are high-dimensional, likelihood-free inference can rapidly become inefficient, so low-dimensional summary statistics
 $\boldsymbol{s}(D)$ are used instead of the raw data for tractability.
-The choice of summary statistics for such cases becomes of the utmost importance, given that naive choices might cause loss of information relevant information and the corresponding degraded of the resulting statistical inference.
+The choice of summary statistics for such cases becomes of the utmost importance, given that naive choices might cause loss of relevant information and a corresponding degradation of the power of resulting statistical inference.

-As a motivating example, we can consider data analyses at the Large Hadron Collider (LHC), like those carried out to establish the discovery of the Higgs boson.
+As a motivating example, we can consider data analyses at the Large Hadron Collider (LHC), such as those carried out to establish the discovery of the Higgs boson [@higgs2012cms; @higgs2012atlas].
-In this framework, the ultimate aim is to extract information about Nature from the large amounts of high-dimensional data on the particle produced by energetic collision of protons, and acquired by highly complex detectors built around the collision point.
+In this framework, the ultimate aim is to extract information about Nature from the large amounts of high-dimensional data on the subatomic particles produced by energetic collision of protons, and acquired by highly complex detectors built around the collision point.
 Accurate data modelling is only available via stochastic simulation